avramdj/avramdj.github.io/_tabs/pile.md

 layout: pile
 title: The Pile
 description: "A collection of notes"
-icon: fas fa-info-circle
+icon: fas fa-exclamation-triangle
-order: 4
+order: 100
+opacity: low
 ---

 > You shouldn't be here. \